 Nelson and Lescher will have until mid-July to make their final decisions on whether to sign, and Yurkow was unsure on draft day what either would ultimately decide.

-These four bring the total number of players since 1990 the Quakers have had get drafted to 15, with Doug Glanville logging the high-water mark as a first round pick by the Cubs in 1991.
+Overall, these four bring the total number of drafted players since 1990 to 15, with Doug Glanville logging the high-water mark as a first round pick by the Cubs in 1991.

 “It says a lot not just about us but the coaching staff and how they manage and handle us — it’s been fun to be around them and to want to win games,” Bleday said.
 “I felt they made me better, and I hope I made them a little bit better too.”

 All comments eligible for publication in Daily Pennsylvanian, Inc. publications.